PiroAvni/Platinium_Wedding_Care/NETLIFY-DEPLOYMENT-GUIDE.md

 ### Immediate (Today)
 1. ✅ Deploy to Netlify
-2. ✅ Enable Identity + Git Gateway
+2. ✅ Enable GitHub OAuth for CMS
-3. ✅ Invite yourself to CMS
+3. ✅ Test CMS login at `/admin`
 4. ✅ Test form submission

 ### This Week